-Start this utility by click on Start / Microsoft SQL Server 2019 / SQL Server 2019 Configuration Manager shortcut.
+Start the utility by clicking on Start / Microsoft SQL Server 2022 / SQL Server 2022 Configuration Manager shortcut.

 This requires Administrator privileges.

 When the configuration utility starts, open the SQL Server Network Configuration node on the left, then click on Protocols for MSSQLHYPERLAB item.